wireapp/roman/README.md

 Example:
 ```
 POST https://services.wire.com/proxy/conversation -d '{"type": "text", "text": "Hello!"}' \
--H'Authorization:eyJhbGciOiJIUyPjcKUGUXXD_AXWVKTMI...'
+-H'Authorization:Bearer eyJhbGciOiJIUyPjcKUGUXXD_AXWVKTMI...'
 ```

-In order to post text or an image as a bot into Wire conversation you need to send a `POST` request to `/conversation` You must also specify the HTTP header as `Authorization: <token>` where `token` was obtained in `init` or other events
+In order to post text or an image as a bot into Wire conversation you need to send a `POST` request to `/conversation` You must also specify the HTTP header as `Authorization:Bearer <token>` where `token` was obtained in `init` or other events
  like: `new_text` or `new_image`.

 _Outgoing Message_ can be of 2 types: